react-native-community/react-native-template-typescript/README.md

-## TypeScript support out of the box with React Native 0.57!!!

-This template will no longer be maintained as native TypeScript support has been added to React Native 0.57: https://github.com/react-native-community/react-native-releases/blob/master/CHANGELOG.md#057

 # :space_invader: React Native Template TypeScript · [![Build Status](https://travis-ci.org/emin93/react-native-template-typescript.svg?branch=master)](https://travis-ci.org/emin93/react-native-template-typescript)

 Clean and minimalist React Native template for a quick start with TypeScript.